Azure/azure-sdk-for-net/sdk/healthcareapis/Azure.ResourceManager.HealthcareApis/README.md

-# Microsoft Azure Healthcare Apis Management client library for .NET
+# Microsoft Azure Healthcare Apis management client library for .NET

 Microsoft Azure Health Data Services is a set of managed API services based on open standards and frameworks that enable workflows to improve healthcare and offer scalable and secure healthcare solutions.